-There are a lot of pests that directly harm plants, and then there are ants.
+A lot of pests directly harm plants, and then there are ants.
 Ants can be quite beneficial to your garden, aerating the soil and improving drainage.

 Does neem oil kill ants?
-The answer is yes, they even kill many common pests and eat fungus that infects plants.
-But ants can also be highly problematic, with a few species feeding on the leaves themselves.
+The answer is yes.
+Neem oil can even rid common pests and fungus-causing fungi.
+But some ants can be problematic to a plant, feeding on its leaves themselves.

 This not only makes ants a frustrating pest to most plant enthusiasts but can lead to ant infestations indoors.

-There are several ways to deal with ants, but one option might surprise you: neem oil, one of the most popular and effective natural insect killers.
+There are several ways to deal with ants, but one option might surprise you: neem oil, one of the most popular and effective natural pesticide or insect killers.

 Extracted from the seeds of Azadirachta indica, raw neem oil contains Azadirachtin.
 This potent pesticide is non-toxic to humans and pets.